binarydevelop/Obsidian-study-vault/Backend Engineering/Communication patterns.md

 #backend #communicationpatterns #systemdesign

-- Communication patterns are essential for faciliating communication between different services and systems
+- Communication patterns are essential for facilating communication between different services and systems or components within an application or across a network.
+-